nobeh/visactor/README.md

 curl -X PUT -d '{"source": "a", "target": "b"}' http://localhost:8080/events/sink
 ```

-2. Publish events
+### Receive events

 visactor provides access to the "stream" of events using `/events/source`:
 - The HTTP `Content-Type` is `text/event-stream` as specified is [Server-sent Events][2]
 - Each event is a JSON object that has the same properties as above.
 - The stream can be utilizid using JavaScript [EventSource][3]

-visactor provides an out-of-the-box `index.html` that uses the same JavaScript technique with [D3][1]
+visactor provides an out-of-the-box `index.html` that uses the same JavaScript technique with [D3][1].
+However, you may develop another layer to visualize the events that are published from visactor.

 ## Contribution